Lucasc-99/NoTorch/README.md

 https://github.com/karpathy/micrograd

-Just like micrograd, this project contains a gradient engine and a small neural network library
+Just like micrograd, this project contains a gradient engine and a neural network library

 Additional features include:

-- Differentiable operations on matrices, instead of scalars
+- Differentiable operations on Tensors (matrices), instead of scalars
-- log, exp, sigmoid, relu, comparison operations, concatenation,
+- Efficient and differentiable log, sigmoid, relu, concatenation, and summation
+- Efficient Tensor hashing

 IN PROGRESS: